atiaen/gem/README.md

     ]
 }
 ```
- - Once that is done add `Hill` or `Random` as the first element in your `args` array and any whole number larger than 1 as the second element in your args array and run it.
+ - Once that is done add `Hill` or `Random` or `FileHill` as the first element in your `args` array and any whole number larger than 1 as the second element in your args array and run it.